Times Spent Outdoors: Priceless!

 Refuge pond at Mesa Community College provides for recovery and student education.

-The endangered, native desert pupfish took another step towards recovery recently when over 300 fish were released by the Arizona Game and Fish Department into a refuge pond at Mesa Community College's Red Mountain Campus (MCC).
+The endangered, native desert pupfish took another step towards recovery recently when over 300 fish were released by the Arizona Game And Fish Department into a refuge pond at Mesa Community College's Red Mountain Campus (MCC).

 The fish that were released came from ponds at the Phoenix Zoo and Nina Mason Pulliam Rio Salado Audubon Center.
 Both partners work to help reproduce pupfish.

-"Partnerships are the key to helping recover Arizona's native wildlife species that are in peril," said Mike Rabe, Arizona Game and Fish Department's nongame wildlife branch chief.
+"Partnerships are the key to helping recover Arizona's native wildlife species that are in peril," said Mike Rabe, Arizona Game And Fish Department's nongame wildlife branch chief.
 "Establishment of these refuge populations provides important opportunities for partners to actively participate in meaningful recovery work."

 Native Fish In Danger